-Please note that when using the default IP address as in the above example, the first three numbers in the IP address must always be the same with only the fourth number changing (for a Class C network).
-This is because the first three numbers define the network IP address (all machines must belong to the same IP network), while the last number denotes the host IP address (each computer must have a unique address to distinguish it on the network).
-Also note that the subnet mask is the same for all machines and the default gateway address is the LAN IP address of the Router.
+Please note that when using the default IP address as in the above example, the first three numbers in the IP address must always be the same with only the fourth number changing.
+The first three numbers define the network IP address (all machines must belong to the same IP network), while the last number denotes the host IP address (each computer must have a unique address to distinguish it on the network).
+The IP address scheme used in Example #1 can be used for any LAN that requires up to 253 separate IP addresses (excluding the Router).
+Notice that the subnet mask is the same for all machines and the default gateway address is the LAN IP address of the Router.